-LAMA Chairperson Councillor Mags Murray (Fingal County Council) and Councillor Winston J. Bennet (Cavan County Council) present ‘StreamScapes’ Directors Paul Kearney and Mark Boyden with the 2017 Award for ‘Most Significant Contribution to Water Quality’
+LAMA Chairperson Councillor Mags Murray (Fingal Co.
+Council) and Councillor Winston J. Bennet (Cavan Co.
+Council) present Paul Kearney & Mark Boyden of StreamScapes with the ‘Most Significant Contribution to Water Quality’ Award

 StreamScapes Wins Major National Award

 The IPB/LAMA Award for ‘Most Significant Contribution to Water Quality’ has been won by Coomhola Salmon Trust of Bantry for their ‘StreamScapes Waters & Wilds Community Engagement’ Programme.